 If your target audience considers your campaign as a scam, they will not invest.
 In order to avoid misunderstandings, provide as much information about your project as possible, pay serious attention to developing a professional whitepaper.
 If your project implies an open-source code, upload it to GitHub.
 For those who are experts in Blockchain, it will help them to understand and be interested in the nature of your coin and to ensure its reliability.

 Monitoring the phishing sites

 When you announce your crowdsale, be prepared that there will be people trying to obtain the money from your investors.
 They will copy the design of your website and give your clients the numbers of their wallets.
-In order to prevent phishing attacks, you may want to use the services of companies specializing in cybersecurity, e.g. – Netcraft fraud detection.
+To prevent phishing attacks, you may want to use the services of companies specializing in cybersecurity, e.g., Netcraft fraud detection.

-The DDoS-attack aims temporary takedown of your website.
+The DDoS attack aims for a temporary takedown of your website.
 If your site is down for some time, your investors will not be able or willing to buy your product.
-In order to ensure the safety of your servers, consider using DDoS-protection services, e.g. – Cloudflare.
+To ensure the safety of your servers, consider using DDoS-protection services, e.g., Cloudflare.

 Audit of the project’s security